Red4mber/Mycelium/README.md

 docker compose up --build
 ```

-The initial build may take 1-2 minutes.
-Once complete, the server will be available at http://localhost:3000.
+The initial build may take 5-10 minutes.
+Once complete, the API will be available at http://localhost:3000.

-### Database

-- Migrations for setting up the database are located in the `/migrations` folder.
-- The database is pre-populated with dummy values for development and testing.

 ## API Documentation